flowxo/flowxo-sdk/README.md

     module.exports = service;

+The FlowXO core will `require` your service like any other node module.
+Our module exports only one thing - an instance of the `sdk.Service` object configured for our service.

 This script is also a place to hold your shared code.
 It's common to create a function that abstracts the handling of HTTP requests, and perhaps a function that handles errors.

 Take a look at the example modules to see what kind of code you should be centralising here.